-MEDICAL BENEFITS CHART Services that are covered for you What you must pay when you get these services Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. \$0 copay per day for Medicare covered partial hospitalization services.
+MEDICAL BENEFITS CHART Services that are covered for you What you must pay when you get these services Partial hospitalization services and Intensive outpatient services "Partial hospitalization" is a structured program of active psychiatric \$0 copay per day for Medicare covered partial hospitalization services. treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization.
 Please Note: Because there are no community mental health centers in our network, we cover partial hospitalization only as a hospital outpatient service.
 WHA has contracted with United Behavioral Health, an affiliate of Optum, to manage your mental health and alcohol and drug abuse benefits.
 If you need behavioral health treatment or have questions about your behavioral health benefits, please call United Behavioral Health at 1.855.857.9748.
 United Behavioral Health must provide any authorizations required for mental health services.
 This service may require prior authorization and/or referral.

-MEDICAL BENEFITS CHART What you must pay when Services that are covered for you you get these services Physician/Practitioner services, including doctor's office \$0 copay for each Medicarevisits\ covered primary care provider (PCP) visit.
-Covered services include: \$0 copay for each Medicare-Medically-necessary medical care or surgery services covered outpatient or hospital furnished in a physician's office, certified ambulatory surgical service. surgical center, hospital outpatient department, or any other location \$0 copay for each Medicare-Consultation, diagnosis, and treatment by a specialist covered ambulatory surgical service.
-Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical \$0 copay for each Medicaretreatment covered specialist visit.
-Certain telehealth services, including: urgent care, PCP and Referral required for hearing specialist services, and outpatient mental health services and balance exam cost-share, please see the "Hearing You have the option of getting these services through an services" section of this in-person visit or by telehealth.
-If you choose to get one medical benefit chart. of these services by telehealth, you must use a network provider who offers the service by telehealth. \$0 copay for Medicarecovered telehealth service.
-Services will be provided via interactive audio and video communication when deemed clinically appropriate by the network provider rendering the service.
-Telehealth services for monthly end-stage renal disease related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit O You have an in-person visit every 12 months while receiving these telehealth services o Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by
+Physician/Practitioner services, including doctor's office visits

-Rural Health Clinics and Federally Qualified Health Centers
+Covered services include:

-(continued on next page)
+- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment - Certain telehealth services, including: urgent care, PCP and specialist services, and outpatient mental health services - You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - Services will be provided via interactive audio and video communication when deemed clinically appropriate by the network provider rendering the service. - Telehealth services for monthly end-stage renal disease related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location - Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: - You have an in-person visit within 6 months prior to your first telehealth visit - You have an in-person visit every 12 months while receiving these telehealth services - Exceptions can be made to the above for certain circumstances - Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers (continued on next page)